Deep geological repository: Australia

 There was a proposal in the early 2000s for an international high level waste repository in Australia and Russia.
 Since the proposal for a global repository in Australia, which has never produced nuclear power, and has one research reactor, was raised, domestic political objections have been loud and sustained, making such a facility in Australia unlikely.

 Canada

 Giant Mine has been used as a deep repository for storage of highly toxic arsenic waste in the form of powder.
 As of 2020 there is ongoing research to reprocess the waste into a frozen block form which is more chemically stable and prevents water contamination.

 On Nov 28, 2024, the NWMO selected the Wabigoon Lake Ojibway Nation-Ignace area as the site for Canada's deep geological repository for used nuclear fuel.

 Finland

 The Onkalo site in Finland based on the KBS-3 technology, is the furthest along the road to becoming operational among repositories worldwide.
 Posiva started construction of the site in 2004.
 The Finnish government issued the company a licence for constructing the final disposal facility in November 2015.
-As of June 2019, continuous delays mean that Posiva expects operations to begin in 2023.
+Posiva has applied for an operating licence to begin disposals, but As of March 2026, the response from the regulator, STUK, is delayed until the end of June 2026.